 So recently I have been reading a book by Jack Canfield called “The Success Principles – How To Get From Where You Are To Where You Want To Be.”

 There is no other way to describe this book than life changing.
 I know how absolutely cheesy that sounds but it doesn’t matter what area of your life you use the book in reference to – it will change the way you think, speak and act.
 Without a doubt.

-Personally, I am reading the book with my entrepreneurial head on as it has the potential to rocket my business into huge success but this book can guide you in any area of your life – relationships, dreams, aspirations, career, finance, parenting.
+Personally, I am reading the book with an entrepreneurial head on as it has the potential to catapult me into huge success but this book can guide you in any area of your life – relationships, dreams, aspirations, career, finance, parenting.
 Literally anything you wish to see more of in your life, let this book be your guide.

 In the particular chapter that I am making reference to today(Principle 3).
 Jack asks us to “Decide what you want”

 What are your desires?
 What does success and stability look like to you?
 What does happiness look like to you?
 Jack tells us that the reason that most people don’t get the things they want, is that they haven’t actually decided what that is.

 When we are babies, we know how to get what we want.
 When we don’t get it, we cry until our parent provides it for us.
 The same behaviour carries through to when you are a toddler.
 This made me think of my own nephew and my friends’ toddlers.
 I have often heard the phrase “he (/she) has no fear” from their parents.
 Do you notice how a toddler will take risks?
 They will climb on furniture to reach something, they will reach out to pet a dog not knowing whether their hand will be bitten or not, they will spit out or refuse the food they didn’t want to eat.
 This is because they know exactly what it is they want and they will do anything necessary to get there.